 Sprawl in the Developing World

 There are already around 1 billion people living in slums within and around urban areas, lacking access to secure housing, clean water, and sanitation.
-People’s quality of life is negatively affected as a steady stream of immigrants crowds into the periphery of cities and competes with one another for space, resources, and livelihoods.
-And the rural-to-urban immigrant stream grows stronger as population growth makes living in small villages more precarious.
+People’s quality of life is negatively affected as a steady stream of migrants crowds into the periphery of cities and competes with one another for space, resources, and livelihoods.
+And the rural-to-urban migrant stream grows stronger as population growth makes living in small villages more precarious.

 Metro Manila—the urban conglomeration that includes Manila and the 15 cities surrounding the capital of the Philippines—is home to nearly 12 million people, 4 million of whom live in slums.
 However, the entire sprawling region is estimated to have over 20 million people, making it one of the largest megacities in the world.

 The suburbs of Manila are growing rapidly, while the core city has barely grown in over 30 years.
 In fact, Manila proper now makes up only 8 percent of the urban area population; the inner suburbs make up 51 percent and the outer suburbs make up 41 percent.
 The population density declines markedly from the city (115,000 per square mile) to the inner suburbs (45,000 per square mile).
 The outer suburbs have 28,000 people per square mile—still quite dense by developed country standards (on par with New York City).
 The outer suburbs are now growing faster than the core and the inner suburbs combined.

 The country’s population has grown rapidly since the 1960s, due largely to the fact that the Catholic Bishops’ Conference of the Philippines condemns family planning, making it very difficult for poor couples to access contraceptive services and supplies.
 Much of this population growth—from 26 million in 1960 to 95 million in 2011—has been absorbed by a spreading belt of land around Manila.